bvenneker/Chat64/ESP32 Sketch/C64_Chat_3_71/readme.md

 **Only for cartridges that have the bootloader EEPROM.**

-1) Download ALL files from the ESP32 Sketch folder on github and put them in a local folder called "C64_Chat_3_6".
+1) Download the zip file from this folder and extract it.
+You now should have a folder called: C64_Chat_3_71 with all file files in it.

 <img src="/Artwork/updt1.png" width="300">

-2) Open C64_Chat_3_6.ino in Arduino IDE.
+2) Open C64_Chat_3_71.ino in Arduino IDE.
 You should see that the other files have been opened automatically.

 <img src="/Artwork/updt2.png" width="400">